Doctoral Psychology Internship Overview

 - Family systems

 Given that we work with physicians and other medical staff on a regular basis, both inpatient and outpatient, it is important to work in an interdisciplinary manner.
-Interns will have the opportunity to gradually gain more experience and become more skilled in their consultation role.
+Interns will have the opportunity to observe faculty in these interactions while gradually gaining more experience, skill, and independence in their consultant role.

-The Division of Behavioral Medicine is located on the fourth floor of the ambulatory building, along with psychiatry, neurosurgery and audiology.
+The Department of Psychology is located on the fourth floor of the ambulatory building (Barrow Neurological Institute), along with psychiatry, neurosurgery and audiology.
 Many other outpatient medical specialties are located in the floors below.
 Inpatient hospital consultations occur throughout the hospital, across many disciplines.